Victory Capital (USAA, Munder, RS) Mutual Funds: A Deeper Look at the Performance

 In 2018, it went public and listed on the Nasdaq stock exchange under the symbol VCTR.
 As part of its IPO disclosures, Victory Capital listed Crestview Partners and another private equity player, Reverence Capital, owning a combined 69% of the company.
 The remaining 31% stake was held by directors and employees, according to Victory Capital's Form S1 filing with the Securities and Exchange Commission.
 2

 As a public company, Victory Capital has taken deal-making seriously.
-A central part of its growth strategy is gobbling up established fund shops such as Munder, Sycamore, Compass, Newbridge and RS Investments.
+A central part of its growth strategy is gobbling up established fund shops such as Munder, Sycamore, Compass, Newbridge, RS Investments, WestEnd and New Energy.
 But its biggest splash in M&A activity came in 2019 when it bought the asset management unit of the United Services Automobile Association (USAA).

 In order to take over the fund family of one of America's largest insurance carries, Victory Capital reportedly had to pay a guaranteed $850 million.
 Such a lofty pricetag made the merger one of the largest in M&A history for fund providers.
 It also marked the 12th acquisition by Victory Capital since going public.
 By early 2023, its assets under management were more than $161 billion and Fortune magazine had named it as one of America's fastest growing companies.